Powerlearnproject/se-day1-assignment-Steve11198/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Common Challenges:

-a.
-Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+- Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
-b.
-Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+- Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
-c.
-Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.
+- Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.

 Strategies for Overcoming Challenges:
 - effective communication